brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 **How it works:**
 - Uses direct registry manipulation to enable LDWS
+- Checks if LDWS is already enabled to prevent redundant configuration
-- Automatically reboots the device to apply changes
+- Reboots the device to apply registry changes
 - No password protection (less secure than other methods)

 ### Configuration Options: